NK Zagreb: Croatian football league system

 NK Zagreb competed in the First Croatian Football League from the very beginning in 1992 as a league founder till the end of 2012–13 season when they got relegated to the Second Croatian Football League for the first time.
 After promptly winning the title in second division, Zagreb returned and managed to play two more (2014–15, 2015–16) seasons in top level of Croatian football before irretrievably plunging into overall deterioration which in the end led to up-to-date situation.

 Zagreb is the first club to break the dominance of Dinamo and Hajduk in Croatian football.
 It happened in 2001–02 season and was the first Croatian club after 57 years to be a national champion without being Hajduk Split or Dinamo Zagreb.
 Credit for that success goes to team head coach Zlatko "Cico" Kranjčar and very much his standardized lineup for the season.
-Among Zagreb's more notable players that season was Ivica Olić, the club's best scorer of the season, who led the club to its first championship of the Prva HNL with 21 goals scored in 29 appearances.
-The main eleven line up for triumphal team who carried out the achievement was:
+Among most notable players was club's best goalscorer of the season Ivica Olić who led the club to its first (and last) championship of the Prva HNL with 21 goals scored in 29 appearances.
+Olić was also entitled with league Best player and Best goalscorer award.

-Vasilj, Stavrevski, Pirić, Ješe, Bulat, Poldrugač, Duro, Hasančić, Franja, Lovrek, Olić.
+The main eleven line up for triumphal team who carried out the achievement was: Vladimir Vasilj, Goran Stavrevski, Vedran Ješe, Ivica Pirić, Josip Bulat, Dalibor Poldrugač, Damir Milinović, Ibrahim Duro, Admir Hasančić, Ivica Olić and Antonio Franja.
+Merits must also be given to rotation players: Petar Krpan, Hrvoje Štrok, Nermin Šabić, Frane Ćaćić, Domagoj Verhas, Mario Osibov, Emir Spahić, Mario Tadić, Krunoslav Lovrek and Predrag Šimić.

 Also worth mentioning here is Joško Popović who played for NK Zagreb in the 1990s, 4th all-time top scorer ever in Prva HNL.
+Zagreb also had best league goalscorer on four occasions: Mate Baturina in 1997–98 with 18 goals scored, already mentioned Ivica Olić in 2001–02 with 21 goals, Davor Vugrinec in 2009–10 scored 18 and Ivan Krstanović in next season, 2010–11 managed to came at top with 19 league goals scored.

 Zagreb's final honorable achievements in Prva HNL before the downfall were in the 2004–05 and 2006–07 season when they finished 3rd overall and in the 2007–08 season when they reached semi-finals of the Croatian Cup.